The Jewish Presence in the New World

 This changed in 1391 with the massacre in Seville.

-Hatred for Jews grew until 1480 Jews were locked into barrios, forced to convert to Christianity or be killed.
+Hatred for Jews grew so that by1480 they were locked into barrios, forced to convert to Christianity or be killed.

 In 1492, all Jews were ordered to leave Spain.